KrystianSkwierawski/MultiStopwatch/README.md

 Multistopwatch is an application for the organization of work.
 Simply, you can measure the time of every project and every task.
 This application helps to calculate the duration of the project.
 It might help optimize and predict project time.

 ## Features
-Thanks to the built-in <a href="https://www.linkedin.com/pulse/what-pert-how-can-we-use-dave-fourie-pmp-prince2-/">PERT</a>-Calculator you can also estimate project implementation time.
+Thanks to the built-in <a href="https://www.linkedin.com/pulse/what-pert-how-can-we-use-dave-fourie-pmp-prince2-/">PERT</a>-Calculator, you can also estimate project implementation time.
 It will allow you to build good habits and manage your time.
 In each project and stopwatch, you will find a diagram that shows the time of the tasks performed as a percentage.
 You can create any number of projects with tasks in a pleasant color palette.
 Projects can be added to favorites by clicking on the heart icon.

 ## Where did the idea for the project come from?
-This project arose in need of projects time calculation as well as optimization and time prediction.
+This project arose in need of project time calculation, optimization, and time prediction.
 I have not found a suitable application of this type on the Internet.

 ## What did I learn?
 During the project, I had a lot of fun.
-In practice I exercised Angular and CleanArchitecture: AutoMaper - creating DTOs, NSwag - testing API and generating web API client, validations on several layers, and more.
+In practice, I exercised Angular and CleanArchitecture: AutoMaper - creating DTOs, NSwag - testing API and generating web API client, validating several layers, and more.

 ![multistopwatch](https://user-images.githubusercontent.com/52860350/163707766-0ee1d1fb-ddd5-4069-8da3-c0c46a6c6aa3.jpg)